-2017-2019 LTL.
-The performance measures for the 2017-2019 performance period were adjusted diluted EPS, revenue and return on equity ("ROE").
-ROE is calculated as adjusted net income (based on the same adjustments as described for adjusted diluted EPS) divided by average stockholders' equity.
+2018-2020 LTI.
+The performance measures for the 2018-2020 performance period were adjusted diluted EPS, average organic parts & services revenue growth and average return on equity ("ROE").
+ROE is calculated as adjusted net income (based on the same adjustments as described for adjusted diluted EPS in the next sentence) divided by average stockholders' equity.
 The performance measures were subject to adjustments for certain items as specified by the Compensation Committee at the time the LTI targets were established.
 Such adjustments related to currency exchange rates; asset impairments; restructuring and acquisition expenses; gains and losses related to acquisitions and divestitures; atypical environmental and legal losses; amortization expense of acquired intangibles; change in fair value of contingent consideration liabilities; changes in U.S. tax laws in 2017; results of discontinued operations; other extraordinary, unusual or infrequently occurring items; and certain other minor adjustments.
-The base year (2016) figures for the performance measures were calculated on the same basis as the 2019 amounts.
-The payout percentages of the performance measures did not change as a result of the adjustments.
+The Compensation Committee, in establishing the target amounts for the performance measures in 2018, took into consideration the effect of the potential adjustments that would be used to calculate the actual performance measures.
+Using the calculation method and adjustments approved by the Compensation Committee, diluted EPS was increased from \$2.09 on a GAAP basis to \$2.68, and average ROE was increased from 11.2% to 13.6%.